-For the case $\mathbf{II} \neq 0,$ we will use two levels of approximation: first, given an arbitrary $W^{2,2}$ isometric immersion, we will approximate by a smooth and \textit{nice} isometric immersion.
-As in the previous step, the lower bound implies an optimal $s,$ which in general has only $L^{2}$ regularity and we approximate by $C_{0}^{\infty}$ functions.
+For the case $\mathbf{II} \neq 0,$ we will use two levels of approximation: first, given an arbitrary $W^{2,2}$ isometric immersion, we will approximate it by a smooth and \textit{nice} isometric immersion.
+As in the previous step, the lower bound implies an optimal $s,$ which in general has only $L^{2}$ regularity and we approximate it by $C_{0}^{\infty}$ functions.
 Unlike the case of $\mathbf{II}=0$, we will not prove intermediate lemmas.